 8. Begin Blogging

 In this section, we take a look at what you should begin blogging about.
-I’ll provide you with some ideas and writing categories so you don’t have to get stuck not knowing what type of content to create for a new fitness blog.
+I’ll provide you with some ideas and writing categories so you don’t have to get stuck not knowing what type of content marketing you can use to get eyeballs on your blog.

 Just keep in mind that you should not start promoting your blog until you have at least 10 high-quality blog posts.